 Valuation Tribunal for England

-The VTE chair and members come from a wide cross section of society and undertake their roles in an unpaid capacity.
-However, they may claim expenses and, where necessary, earnings lost due to their tribunal duties.
+The VTE chair and members are appointed by the Lord Chancellor.
+They are non paid and can claim expenses and, where necessary, earnings lost due to their approved tribunal duties.

 Normally two members will convene as a panel to hear an appeal (although this may be varied by the President).
 However, each panel must consist of at least one senior member (either the President, a Vice-President or a chairman).

 As a judicial body, any complaints about a member’s conduct are dealt with by the President, or another judge nominated if there is a conflict.
 After initial consideration or investigation, if an allegation looks serious, then the matter is referred to the Judicial Conduct Office.
 The process is governed by the Judicial Conduct (Tribunal ) Regulations 2014.
 The President can only consider matters of misconduct; any complaint about how a member may have exercised a discretion or decided a case, or any other judicial decision can only be challenged by formal appeal to a higher tribunal or court.

 VTE members are required to abide by a set of Terms and Conditions.